Breeding Location:

 General

-Canada Goose: Large, long-necked goose with dark upperparts and paler underparts grading to white on vent.
+Canada Goose: Large long-necked goose with dark upperparts and paler underparts fading to white on vent.
 Head and neck are black with white chin bar.
 Body is usually gray-brown, although varies from dark brown to gray in different races.
 White semi-circle above black tail is visible in flight.
-Sexes are similar.
+Sexes are similar, but the male is usually larger.
+Juvenile is duller and is most noticeable from the head pattern, white of cheeks slightly brown and less separated from black on the head; flanks and breast are mottled instead of barred.

 Range and Habitat

-Canada Goose: Breeds from Alaska east to Baffin Island and south to California, Illinois, and Massachusetts.
-Spends winters south to northern Mexico and the Gulf coast.; also a widespread resident in city parks and on reservoirs.
+Canada Goose: Breeds from Alaska east to Baffin Island and south to California, Oklahoma, and Georgia.
+Spends winters south to northern Mexico and the Gulf coast; it is also a widespread resident in city parks and on reservoirs.
 Preferred habitats include lakes, bays, rivers, marshes, and stubble fields.

 Breeding and Nesting

-Canada Goose: Four to seven white eggs are laid in a large nest made of grass and moss, lined with down, and built on the ground near water or on a muskrat lodge; sometimes uses an abandoned Osprey or Bald Eagle nest in a tree.
+Canada Goose: These geese mate for life, though they will find a new mate if their current mate dies.
+Four to seven white eggs are laid in a large nest made of grass and moss, lined with down and built on the ground near water or on a muskrat lodge.
+They sometimes use an abandoned Osprey or Bald Eagle nest in a tree instead.
 Incubation ranges from 25 to 30 days and is carried out by the female.

 Foraging and Feeding